Aleksandr Vasilevsky: Personality and opinions

 On the other hand, the writer Victor Suvorov held up Vasilevsky over Zhukov.
 According to him, Vasilevsky was the only officer responsible for the successful planning and execution of the Soviet counteroffensive at Stalingrad, and Zhukov played no role whatsoever in it.
-He claimed that Vasilevsky was the best Soviet military commander and that Soviet victory was mainly due to his actions as the Chief of Staff.
+He said that Vasilevsky was the best Soviet military commander and that Soviet victory was mainly due to his actions as the Chief of Staff.
 According to Suvorov, Zhukov and the Soviet propaganda machine tried, after the war, to reduce the role of the General Staff (and thus Vasilevsky's importance) and to increase the role of the Party and Zhukov.

 A post-1991 view on Vasilevsky was elaborated by Mezhiritzky in his book, Reading Marshal Zhukov.
 Mezhiritzky points out Vasilevsky's timidity and his inability to defend his opinions before Stalin.
 Reportedly, Vasilevsky was appointed to such high military positions because he was easy to manage.
 However, Mezhiritzky recognizes Vasilevsky's intelligence and assumes that Vasilevsky was indeed the main author of the Stalingrad counteroffensive.
 He also points out that Vasilevsky and Zhukov probably deliberately under-reported the estimated strength of the 6th Army to gain Stalin's approval for that risky operation.

+Legacy

+Gazprom's LNG carrier/floating storage regasification unit is named after Vasilevsky.
+It was built in 2018 to serve the Arctic Ocean, and delivers gas from Portovaya to Kaliningrad, supplementing the Minsk–Kaliningrad Interconnection.